A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Methods

 \subsection{Reading the kick and orientation angles from gravitational waves: GW200129 and GW190412}

-The spherical harmonics $Y^{-2}_{\ell,m}(\iota,\phi_N)$ can be decomposed into amplitude and phase terms as $Y^{-2}_{\ell,m}(\iota,\phi_N) = |Y^{-2}_{\ell,m}(\iota)|\,\eu^{-\iu m\phi_N}$.
-This shows that while $\iota$ controls the amplitude of each mode, $\phi_N$ determines the relative phase with which these modes interact, dramatically impacting the morphology, ({\it i.e.} the frequency content) of the observed signal~\citep{CalderonBustillo:2019wwe}.
-Consequently, $\phi_N$ should be measurable if more than one mode with distinct frequency content is observed in the signal.
-This, however, requires the observation of either a precessing and/or high-mass ratio BBH with non-zero inclination, which is a challenging task.
+The spherical harmonics $Y^{-2}_{\ell,m}(\iota,\phi_N)$ can be decomposed into amplitude and phase terms as $Y^{-2}_{\ell,m}(\iota,\phi_N) = |Y^{-2}_{\ell,m}(\iota,0)|\,\eu^{-\iu m\phi_N}$.
+This shows that while $\iota$ controls the amplitude of each mode, $\phi_N$ determines the relative phase with which these modes interact, dramatically impacting the morphology, ({\it i.e.} the frequency content) of the observed signal~\citep{CalderonBustillo:2019wwe}. \footnote{Strictly, one needs either orbital precession or the observation of a higher-mode with odd-$m$ --suppressed for equal-mass BBHs-- which leads to a non-periodic signal as a function of $\phi_N$.
+For instance, the observation of e.g. a $(4,4)$ mode in an equal-mass non-precessing binary would lead to a bi-modal distribution for $\phi_N$ due to the periodicity of the signal as a function of $\phi_N$.}.
+Consequently, $\phi_N$ should be measurable if two modes with distinct frequency content are observed in the signal.
+This, however, requires the observation of either a precessing and/or unequal-mass BBH with non-zero inclination, which is challenging

-First, the BBH emission is vastly dominated by the so-called ``quadrupole'' modes $(\ell,\,m)=(2,\,\pm 2)$, while further modes with $(\ell,m)\neq(2,\pm 2)$, known as higher-order modes (HMs), only reach comparable amplitudes near the merger stages of asymmetric sources.
-Second, since the face-on(off) emissions are respectively dominated by the $\ell = 2$, $m = +2\,(-2)$ modes, only signals emitted at $\iota\neq (0,\pi)$ can have significant HM content.
-Third, the joint observation of both dominant modes can allow for an estimation of $\phi_N$ in the case of precessing sources.
-For non-precessing cases, however, these modes are related by $h_{2,-2}=h^{*}_{2,2}$.
-This reduces the impact of $\phi_N$ in the quadrupole signal to a trivial phase shift ~\cite{Blanchet:2013haa, Harry:2016ijz, Harry:2017weg}, preventing its measurement.
-Therefore, in such cases, we can only obtain information about $\phi_N$ through the observation of HMs.
+First, the BBH emission is vastly dominated by the so-called ``quadrupole'' modes $(\ell,\,|m|)=(2, 2)$ while further modes, known as higher-order modes (HMs), only contribute significantly for asymmetric sources with orientations $\iota \neq (0,\pi)$.
+Second, while the joint observation of both dominant modes permits the estimation of $\phi_N$ for precessing sources~\cite{OShaughnessy2013}, these are however related by $h_{2,-2}=h^{*}_{2,2}$ for non-precessing ones, reducing the impact of $\phi_N$ to a trivial phase shift ~\cite{Blanchet2024, Harry:2016ijz, Harry:2017weg} that prevents its measurement.
+Therefore, for non-precessing cases we can only measure $\phi_N$ through the observation of HMs with $m\neq 2$, which requires unequal-mass sources that are not face-on/off.